Juan Almeida Bosque: Allegation

 A book published in 2005 alleged without proof that the Kennedy administration had Almeida for a key role in a plot run called AMWORLD or C-Day to remove Castro and set to launch on 1 December 1963.
-U.S. Congressional investigator and later JFK assassination conspiracy theorist Lamar Waldron, in his 2013 book, The Hidden History of the JFK Assassination" maintains throughout that General Juan Almeida was a willing participant in a planned, 1 December 1963 anti-Castro uprising in Cuba, called the JFK-Almeida plan.
+U.S. Congressional investigator and later JFK assassination conspiracy theorist Lamar Waldron, in his 2013 book, The Hidden History of the JFK Assassination maintains throughout that General Juan Almeida was a willing participant in a planned, 1 December 1963 anti-Castro uprising in Cuba, called the JFK-Almeida plan.
 AMWORLD was, according to Waldron, a Mafia-CIA Castro assassination plot run by Richard Helms of the CIA and done without JFK's or RFK's knowledge.
-Op.
-Cit. pp. 225-241.
 Almeida's motivation was disillusionment with Castro's dictatorship having abandoned the ideals of the Cuban Revolution.
 It contended the plot was managed by Robert F. Kennedy and aborted by John F. Kennedy's assassination in November 1963.